revitaltarnovsky/toy_project_nodeJs/README.md

 GET method:

-ALL-https://revital-toys.herokuapp.com/toys - wiil show you all the toys in the database ?page-will show you products per page, in each page the default limit is 5 toys- https://revital-toys.herokuapp.com/toys/?page=1
+ALL-https://revital-toys.herokuapp.com/toys - will show you all the toys in the database ?page-will show you products per page, in each page the default limit is 5 toys- https://revital-toys.herokuapp.com/toys/?page=1

 CATEGORY-https://revital-toys.herokuapp.com/toys/cat/{category name} - will serch toys by category